Guatemalan National Revolutionary Unity: Support base

 During the civil war the group received support from Guatemala's rural poor as well as from urban intellectuals.
 The URNG enjoyed high support among indigenous communities, which was reflected in the fact that 82% of its demobilized armed combatants and 50% of its political activists came from an indigenous background.
-After the conclusion of peace negotioations, the URNG was only partially able to maintain this constituency, as other sections organized inside the Democratic Front New Guatemala.
+After the conclusion of peace negotiations, the URNG was only partially able to maintain this constituency, as other sections organized inside the Democratic Front New Guatemala.

+The party was closely affiliated with the farmers' association Committee for Peasant Unity (CUC) since the civil war era.
+The union was officially founded on 15 April 1978 to organize peasant farmers and improve their economic conditions.
+Some of its members later rose to prominent roles inside the URNG, like Secretary General Gregorio Chay and Pablo Ceto, the presidential candidate for the party in 2019.

 In contrast to many other parties in Guatemala, the party has a widespread and permanent organizational structure in place.

 Party platform and ideology

 A study from FLASCO Guatemala, released in 2006, analysing the coherence of the party ideology between secretaries general, rank-and-file members and party statutes in Guatemala, uncovered that only the URNG showed internal congruence.

 Foreign policy

 The URNG maintains an amicable relationship with the Cuban government and has condemned the economic, financial and political blockade of Cuba, exerted by the United States.